butterymoney/book/motivation.md

 **Benefits**

 - Bundling financial upside and governance rights aligns risk and responsibility, which incentivises those with the most to gain from price appreciation to make decisions that directly or indirectly maximise price appreciation
-- This is a copy of the equity system which makes it simple for holders to understand
+- This replicates features of the equity system, which makes it simple for holders to understand

 **Limitations**

 - Keeps out those who may be affected by governance but don’t have the capital to acquire governance rights
-- Tends towards plutocracy which if left unchecked leads to failure through a focus on price appreciation, regardless of negative externalities
+- Tends towards plutocracy which, if left unchecked, leads to failure through a focus on price appreciation, regardless of negative externalities

 **Examples**